alexandresanchograca/nand-to-tetris-projects/README.md

 Highly recommend the course.

 The code presented here is not great, or even good, but it was frustrating and fun to write. :)

+The screen OS class still needs a lot of optimization.